 - Processing typically takes 3–6 months from submission of a complete application.

-- All documents must be certified, apostilled, and in many cases officially translated into English before submission.
+- All documents must be certified, apostilled and in many cases officially translated into English before submission.

 What Is the Antigua and Barbuda Citizenship by Investment Programme?

-Investment Options Available in 2026
+Investment Options in 2026

 1. National Development Fund (NDF) Donation